Ivy-Apps/di/README.md

 }

 Di.init(
-  modules = setOf(
+  // Registers the following modules in the DI container modules = setOf(
     AppModule,
     DataModule,
   )
 )
+Di.get<LoginService>()
 ```

 To re-use and encapsulate DI logic you can create `Di.Module`s that you can active via `Di.init(MyModule)`.